 Post/telephone marketing: If you have provided us with your postal address or telephone number we may send you marketing communications or telephone you about our work, unless you have told us that you would prefer not to receive such information.
 We actively check telephone numbers against the Telephone Preference Service and will only make telephone calls to you where your telephone number is listed on the TPS if you have specifically told us that you do not object to such calls and have consented to receive them.

-If you don’t want to receive some or all of these marketing communications, you can let us know how you would like us to contact you (or not) by calling 020 3795 2177 or emailing email@example.com.
-You can withdraw or amend your consent at any time, and you can also manage your preferences by visiting https://preferences.cysticfibrosis.org.uk/.
+If you don’t want to receive some or any of these marketing communications, you can let us know how you would like us to contact you (or not) by calling 020 3795 2177 or emailing email@example.com or visiting https://preferences.cysticfibrosis.org.uk/.
 You will also be offered the opportunity to unsubscribe on every marketing email.

 What do you mean by ‘consent’ and ‘preferences’?

-We require your explicit consent to contact you by email or SMS with marketing communications.
+We require your consent to contact you by email or SMS with marketing communications.
 This means that we will ask your permission to contact you by these channels.
-After the new regulation comes into force in May 2018, if you do not provide your consent, we will not be able to contact you by email or SMS.
-You have the right to change your consent at any time.
+You have the right to change your mind and withdraw consent at any time.